kevinmcmanus/runawaysearch/README.md

 # locate_cluster_outliers
 Python package to search GAIA DR2 for ejected members of young open clusters using proper motions, magnitude and color index, and radial velocity.
+(Jupyter Notebooks will be converted to .py files for release)